Dienes and MO Theory

 In the acetate ion and the allyl cation the two important resonance forms are equivalent, so both end up contributing equally to the hybrid.

 A more common situation is found molecules like the ones below there’s a blending of unequal resonance forms.
-Some resonance forms are more important than others. [to go back to determining how to evaluate resonance forms, go to this series of posts. or these videos].
+Some resonance forms are more important than others. [to go back to determining how to evaluate resonance forms, go to this series of posts. ].

 Our visual language of chemistry with its sharp distinction between single and double bonds does not accurately depict the electron density in the molecules, which are a weighted hybrid of resonance forms.
 Minor resonance contributors influence the bond lengths in the molecule, making them shorter or longer than normal.